 If you want to skip the see-and-be-seen vibe, head to the sleepy beach hamlet of Mal Pais, Santa Teresa's quiet neighbor, or the small fishing hamlet of Tambor.
 This laid-back community is nestled in an open volcanic valley, and its beach, Playa Tambor, is an excellent location for swimming.
 Meanwhile, the bohemian town of Montezuma is tucked away at the bottom of a steep hill leading to quiet beaches where wildlife, such as monkeys, butterflies, and exotic birds, roams free.

 Heading north towards Guanacaste on better-paved roads (therefore attracting more tourists), notable beach towns of Punta Islita and Samara are worth a stop, as is Nosara, also famous for its surf and yoga scene attracting sophisticated, health-conscious travelers.
-With a long stretch of powdery sand, this is also one of the few coastal towns that lacks nearly any development on the beach.
+With a long stretch of powdery sand, this is also one of the few coastal towns with barely any development on the beach.

 An hour’s drive from Liberia International Airport, this region is known for reliable sunshine and dry weather, attracting families who prefer modernity and convenience.
 Nicknamed the “Gold Coast”, main roads in this part of the peninsula are paved, unlike other parts of the region.